The MLK Community Center in downtown Wilmington is a local cornerstone that provides athletic, senior, afterschool and teen programs.

 Wilmington, NC 28405

-In light of the immediate needs of our community, Community Enrichment Initiatives Inc. has made the decision to cancel the annual Harvest Feast slated for June 4th, 2020.
+In light of the immediate needs of our community, Community Enrichment Initiatives Inc. has made the decision to cancel the annual Harvest Feast until further notice.
 While adapting to these difficult times, we will shift our focus to food production and distribution to ensure the health of our neighbors.
 To echo Mayor Saffo’s sentiment below, now is the time to make a difference:

 “As we deal with the threat of COVID-19, our actions now can save lives in the future.
 We all have a personal choice in how we respond to COVID-19, but the individual choices we make impact the lives of our neighbors, friends, and loved ones.
 We, as a community, must take this threat even more seriously than what we have been, especially now that we have our first case…The time to make a difference is NOW.
 We’re in this together, Wilmington.
 From hurricanes to a pandemic, we are a resilient community and will overcome anything.
 Let’s stay healthy and help save lives.”